ksasso1028/indi-debanding/README.md

+# Image Debanding using Inversion by Direct Iteration
+This repository implements training and tools to deband images and videos using generative models.

 # Introduction to Image Banding
 Image banding is a visual artifact that appears when smooth color gradients are displayed with insufficient color depth, resulting in visible lines or "bands" instead of a seamless transition.
 This effect is particularly noticeable in areas with gradual color changes, such as skies or shadows.